-AY 2016-2017: 100% of candidates met target AY 2017-2018: 100% of candidates met target
+- AY 2016-2017: 100% of candidates met target - AY 2017-2018: 100% of candidates met target - AY 2018-2019: 100% of candidates met target

 For the M.Ed.
-524A, Gifted Education candidates, in AY 2016-2017 the Target of 70% was met as 72.5% of candidates scored 94% or higher.
-The competency rates of the Content Assessment indicated that candidates in the Gifted Education program are acquiring comprehension of content; analysis, synthesis, and evaluation of content; and transformation and application of content that is aligned with the NAGC/CEC Standards 1-7.
+524A, Gifted Education candidates, in AY 2016-2017 the Target of 70% was met as 72.5% of candidates scored 94% or higher and in AY 2017-2018 the Target of 70% was met as 79.7% of candidates scored 94% or higher.
+The competency rates of the Content Assessment indicated that candidates in the Gifted Education program are acquiring comprehension of content; analysis, synthesis, and evaluation of content; and transformation and application of content that is aligned with the NAGC/CEC standards 1-7.
 The interpretation of the Content Assessment indicates that candidates have gained exemplary content knowledge to support their skill development and practical application.
 Candidates were able to articulate, analyze, synthesize, evaluate, transform, and apply content knowledge regarding Learner Development and Individual Learning Differences in Gifted Education (NAGC/CEC Standard 1).
 Candidates were able to describe how language, culture, economic status, family background, and/or area of disability can influence the learning of individuals with gifts and talents (1.1) and use this understanding of development and individual differences to respond to the needs of individuals with gifts and talents (1.2).

-Candidates can articulate, analyze, synthesize, evaluate, transform, and apply content knowledge regarding Learning Environments in Gifted Education (NAGC/CEC Standard 2).
+Candidates can articulate, analyze, synthesize, evaluate, transform, and apply content knowledge regarding Learning Environments in Gifted Education (NAGC/CEC Standard

+2).
 Candidates are able to create safe, inclusive, culturally responsive learning environments that engage individuals with gifts and talents in meaningful and rigorous learning activities and social interactions (2.1), use communication and motivational and instructional strategies to facilitate understanding of subject matter and to teach individuals with gifts and talents how to adapt to different environments and develop ethical leadership skills (2.2), adjust their communication to an individual's language proficiency and cultural and linguistic differences (2.3), and demonstrate understanding of the multiple environments that are part of a continuum of services for individuals with gifts and talents, including the advantages and disadvantages of various settings and teach students to adapt to these environments (2.4).